(Disclosure: Some of the links below may be affiliate links)

 If you follow these simple tips, you should already be quite secure.
 You need some discipline and think about what you are doing.
 If you do not know if a program is secure, simply look it up online.
 By spending five minutes researching security, you can save yourself tons of trouble!

 7. Protect your phone

-While your computer is important, your phone is probably even more important.
+While your computer is essential to secure, your phone is probably even more critical.

 First, a lot of people are using their phones more than their computers these days.
 And some online personal finance services only have mobile applications and no online platform.
 And second, you are likely to use your phone as a second factor for authentication (2FA).
 That means your phone is becoming as important as your password!